 - Energy Conservation

-Air is a natural resource that covers the whole planet and flows through many different systems.
-Both inside and outside, the air quality is affected by what people do.
-In this unit, students can practice comparing and predicting patterns and/or trends in a graph or table to explain how the data or representation shows environmental concepts.
-Students can also practice coming up with ways to fix the health problems caused by air pollution.
+Air is a natural resource that covers the whole planet and flows through many systems.
+The air quality is affected by what people do both inside and outside.
+In this unit, you can practice comparing and predicting patterns and/or trends in a graph or table to explain how the data or representation shows environmental concepts.
+You can also practice finding ways to fix the health problems caused by air pollution.

 You will learn about the following topics: